 - BROTH: Chicken or seafood broth are good options for this Asian soup.

 - SHRIMP: Medium or large peel and deveined shrimp are perfect for this recipe.
 Remove the tails for easy slurping!!

-How To Make Coconut Curry Soup with Shrimp
+How To Make Coconut Curry Soup

 - In a large pot or Dutch oven, saute red bell peppers and mushrooms.